Michigan State, OSU ranked ahead of Michigan in ESPN's latest 'Way-too-early' top 25

 Rankings don't really matter, at least not in May for a college football season that starts in late August.

-The season plays itself out every year, but that doesn't mean they aren't fun to look at and ESPN's latest 'Way-too-early Top 25' may ruffle some feathers in Ann Arbor.
+The season plays itself out every year, but that doesn't mean they aren't fun to look at and ESPN's latest 'Way-too-early Top 25' may annoy some in Ann Arbor.

-The worldwide leader in sports released its updated rankings now that spring practice is over and the transfer portal, not that it ever stops, has slowed down for the most part.
+ESPN's rankings are updated now that spring practice is over and the transfer portal, not that it ever stops, has slowed.

 Alabama holds the top spot, followed by Ohio State — the top-ranked Big Ten team — at No. 2.
 Two more Big Ten teams have cracked the top 10 as well.